cellravel/patog/README.md

 # PATOGH (گردگاه)
 ## a Collection of Resources around Bioinformatics, Statistics, Data Science, and etc./ + Persian Resources / Gathered by Ashi :D

-This repository contains a curated list of YouTube channels and other resources (like vignettes) that cover a wide range of topics in bioinformatics, statistics, data science, and etc. These channels provide valuable resources for learning and staying up-to-date with the latest advancements in these fields.
-The channels are organized into sections based on their primary focus.
+This repository contains a curated list of resources that cover a wide range of topics in bioinformatics, statistics, data science, and etc. I hope they provide valuable resources for learning and staying up-to-date with the latest advancements in these fields.

 #### [List will be UPDATED] (Last Update: 8 June,2023)